ShawnDong98/ShawnDong98.github.io/_posts/2021-03-20-【Research & Writing】中英文写作语料库.md

 > Empirically, we provide an extensive evaluation of our method on several challenging datasets: X. Quantitatively, we evaluate our work on a wide range of metrics including X; qualitatively, X. Our experimental results demonstrate a large improvement over the current state-of-the-art methods.
 In summary, we introduce a new architecture X that has the following advantages:

+## Semantically Multi-modal Image Synthesis

+> X, has many real-world applications and draws much attention from the community.

 # Related Works